-This doesn’t mean you can’t include the same call to action in your email in a few different ways such as images, buttons and in-text links.
-In fact, it’s a good idea to pepper your call to action throughout the email to increase the chances of it being noticed.
+This doesn’t mean you can’t include the same CTA in your email in a few different ways such as images, buttons and in-text links.
+In fact, it’s a good idea to pepper it throughout the email to increase the chances of it being noticed.

 It’s not enough to just show people your call to action.
 You need to make them want to do it.
 Use your creativity to write compelling copy and use interesting visuals that entice people to click your button or link.